madmax911/Small_Fiddle/README.md

 illustriousness of HighlightJS or any of the others but it's small and it works in a pinch.  (on mobiles too)

+Note:  This file has an embedded copy of the proggy tiny free font in the html as a data uri.

 The other file (G-code_hiliter.html) is a lightweight g-code version of the same thing.